jcberthon/unifi-docker/README.md

 ## Project Presentation

-This project has for purpose to run the UniFi Controller inside a Docker container with the following principles:
+This project has for purpose to run the UniFi Network Controller (also known as UniFi Controller or UniFi SDN Controller) inside a Docker container with the following principles:
 - Minimum privilege basis, we expose or need what's required
 - Update often, we want security fixes to be includes asap
 - Rolling update of the stable UniFi Controller releases

 We have currently the following features to progress towards those goals:
 - We drop all capabilities Docker usually grant to a container, no privilege container;
+- We forbid acquiring new privileges (e.g. via setuid programs);
 - We run the container as a non-root user;
 - We provide instructions so you do not need to use the host network;
-- We have weekly rebuild, so the full stack (from base image to UniFi Controller package);
+- We have weekly rebuild, so the full stack (from base image to UniFi Controller package) is kept up-to-date;
 - We provide a `stable` tag, which follow the stable branch of UniFi;
 - We usually have the UniFi Controller tested internally before it is published here;
 - And of course **it works**!